Walther von Lüttwitz: Early life

 Lüttwitz was born on 2 February 1859 in the city of Bodland near Kreuzburg O.S. in Upper Silesia, then part of Prussia (now Bogacica, Poland).
 His father was Ernst von Lüttwitz (1823–92), an Oberförster ("head forest warden"), Hauptmann (captain) and Deichhauptmann ("overseer of dikes").
-His mother was Cecile (1835–1910), the daughter of Heinrich Graf Strachwitz von Groß-Zauche und Camminetz.
+His mother was Countess Cecile (1835–1910), the daughter of Count Heinrich Strachwitz von Groß-Zauche und Camminetz.

 Military career

 Lüttwitz received his military training in 1878–87, finishing as an officer.
 He then attended the Kriegsakademie in 1887–90.
 Between 1890 and 1912 he served in various army commands.
 In 1912, Lüttwitz was appointed Oberquartiermeister at the Großer Generalstab (the German General Staff).
-Crownprince Wilhelm described him as: "mehr Truppenführer als Armeechef, mehr Blücher als Gneisenau" ("more leader of men than army chief, more Blücher than Gneisenau").
+Crown Prince Wilhelm described him as: "mehr Truppenführer als Armeechef, mehr Blücher als Gneisenau" ("more leader of men than army chief, more Blücher than Gneisenau").

 During World War I, Lüttwitz held several high military ranks.
 From 2 August to 26 September 1914, he was Chief of Staff of the 4th Army.
 He led the 33rd Division from 26 September 1914 to 28 June 1915 and the 2nd Guards Infantry Division from 29 June to 25 September.
-He led X Corps from 22 December 1915 to 20 August 1916 and participated in the Second Battle of Champagne.
+He took over command of the X Corps on 25 September from the ailing Otto von Emmich and led the corps in the Second Battle of Champagne.
+With Emmich's death on 22 December 1915, Lüttwitz was formally named commanding general of the corps, which he led until 20 August 1916.
 On 21 August 1916, he became Chief of Staff of the 5th Army (whose commander-in-chief was Prince Wilhelm) and managed to minimize the military fallout from the drain on resources of the Battle of Verdun.

 On 25 November 1916, Lüttwitz was made commanding general of III Corps.
 Having received the order Pour le Mérite on 24 August 1916, in March 1918 he was commanding general during the German spring offensive near Saint-Quentin/La Fère and for his actions received the "oak leaves" addition to this medal on 26 March 1918.
 In August 1918, Lüttwitz became General der Infantrie.